GearsDatapacks/libra/README.md

 ### Return
 A return statement is used to return a value from a function.
 The syntax is the `return` keyword followed by an optional expression.
-The type of the expression must match the return type of the surrouding function (unless `void`, in which case there must not be a value), and the return statement must only be used within a function.
+The type of the expression must match the return type of the surrounding function (unless `void`, in which case there must not be a value), and the return statement must only be used within a function.
 Breaking either of these rules results in a compile-time error.

 Example:
 ```rust